 How Does Moisture Impact Equipment Failure?

-The effect of water absorption and moisture on electrical insulation properties is the subject of considerable interest in the transformer, switchgear, electronic, motor, and generator industries.
+The effect of water absorption and moisture on electrical insulation properties is particularly interesting in the transformer, switchgear, electronic, motor, and generator industries.
 It is being studied at universities and by active working groups under the auspice of many technical and standard associations such IEEE (Institute of Electrical and Electronics Engineers).
 The Gund Company actively participates in such activities and is willing to share the latest knowledge and advances on this subject with customers…

 Chemistry of Water Molecules and Interaction with Solid Electrical Insulations

 Water in the form of condensed water vapor (moisture) on the surface of solid insulation attracts airborne dust.
-It allows for the dissolution of corrosive gaseous contaminants, which promote ionization of water.
-The presence of a significant amount of ionized water molecules reduce surface resistivity and shorten creepage distance.
+It allows for the dissolution of corrosive gaseous contaminants, which promote the ionization of water.
+The presence of a significant amount of ionized water molecules reduces surface resistivity and shortens creepage distance.

-Also, the dipole nature of a water molecule promotes polarization (dielectric dissipative loss), reduces dielectric withstand… if entrapped in a significant amount.
+Also, the dipole nature of a water molecule promotes polarization (dielectric dissipative loss) and reduces dielectric withstand… if entrapped in a significant amount.

 Moisture can accumulate on solid insulation in four different ways.
 A, B, and C can be progressive in nature.

 - A. Free moisture – condensation on the surface of the solid insulation in high ambient humidity, especially from repeated thermal cycling.

 - B. Absorbed moisture through dipole attractions on solid insulation with polar functional groups.

 - C. Combined moisture as a result of hydration between moisture and insulation through prolonged exposure, resulting in the formation of -OH hydroxyl groups.